Mooneerams Solicitors

 What should employers do to protect employees from the risk of assaults at work?

-• Ensuring employees know of their duty to adhere to company policies relating to violence at work.
+- Ensure employees know their duty to adhere to company policies relating to workplace violence.

 Can I make a claim against my employer for a workplace assault?